The Things of Warsaw | core exhibition

 Visitors will also be able to choose the main route, designed by Bartosz Panek – a radio personality and journalist, winner of the prestigious radio award PRIX ITALIA.
 The route encompasses all rooms and key items which are deemed especially significant by curators due to the story of their origin, direct connection to the history of the town, unique character, or the figure of their creator or founder.
 The main route was designed especially to accommodate visitors with vision or hearing impairments.

-Eight different thematic rooms will be opened to visitors in May 2017: The Room of Archaeology, The Room of Warsaw Mermaids, The Room of Warsaw Monuments, The Room of Souvenirs, The Room of Postcards, The Room of Warsaw Vistas, The Room of Portraits, The Room of Warsaw Silverware and Plated Ware.
+Eight different thematic rooms have been opened to visitors in May 2017: The Room of Archaeology, The Room of Warsaw Mermaids, The Room of Warsaw Monuments, The Room of Souvenirs, The Room of Postcards, The Room of Warsaw Vistas, The Room of Portraits, The Room of Warsaw Silverware and Plated Ware.

-The remaining rooms will be opened by the beginning of summer of 2018.
+The remaining rooms will be opened 9th June 2018.

 The Warsaw Data